Noon Centre

 London scholars and civic engagement programmes

-The University of East London selected projects to receive London Scholars and Civic Engagement funding in 2016/17.
-Each project provided students with the opportunity to develop skills and networks, to apply learning in real-world settings and to work in collaboration with staff, alongside other students and with partners from a range of external organisations.
+In 2016/17, the University of East London funded several London Scholars and Civic Engagement projects.
+Each project gave students the chance to build skills and networks, apply their knowledge in real-world situations, and collaborate with staff, fellow students, and various external partners.

 Young Black and Ethnic Professionals Programme (YBEP)

-The core aim of this programme was to address and get a better understanding of issues around the retention and progression of black and ethnic minority male students at University of East London, a university with a proportionally high number of students from diverse ethnic backgrounds.
+The core aim of this programme was to address and gain a better understanding of issues around the retention and progression of black and ethnic minority male students at the University of East London, a university with a proportionally high number of students from diverse ethnic backgrounds.
 The YBEP programme provided support and facilitated the development of skills necessary to engage within the university culture, with mentoring being central to the project.
 While there are a number of potential benefits to the mentoring process at all stages of life, mentoring has the potential to make a pivotal difference in someone's life.
-Precisely in the early stages of an academic journey, a student for whom the academic culture may feel a foreign territory, in which case this intervention may be the decisive factor if the student is to choose to remain.
+Precisely in the early stages of an academic journey, a student for whom the academic culture is a foreign territory, in which case this intervention may be the decisive factor if the student chooses to remain.

 YBEP had three core components: personal mentoring, a series of practical workshops/talks as networking opportunities, and a summer internship.

 Personal mentoring was central to the programme.
-Students met on a regular basis with their mentor to discuss any issues they may have or worked on small tasks to aid the development of their skill to meaningfully and effectively engage within the academic culture.
-The mentor took on a role of an 'interpreter' of the academic culture in the process while at the same time helping the mentee to be socialized into the academic culture, accommodating the development of the patterns of behaviour fundamental to success in higher education, gradually enabling the mentee to meaningfully engage and thrive at university.
+Students met on a regular basis with their mentor to discuss any issues they may have, or worked on small tasks to aid the development of their skills to meaningfully and effectively engage within the academic culture.
+The mentor took on the role of an 'interpreter' of the academic culture in the process, while at the same time helping the mentee to be socialised into the academic culture, accommodating the development of the patterns of behaviour fundamental to success in higher education, gradually enabling the mentee to meaningfully engage and thrive at university.

-Workshops provided practical advice on how to navigate a life of a student and succeed.
+Workshops provided practical advice on how to navigate the life of a student and succeed.
 This was structured to help students take their personal, academic, career or business development forward with confidence.

 Networking events were structured around talks and take place in venues around London, to provide network opportunities for both students, academics and professionals.
 The talks were motivational and uncovered the stories behind the influencers who discussed what it takes to create change and achieve game-changing success.